Alumni Spotlight: Levi Ohanenye

 Most people spend their birthday eating cake, partying, or just relaxing at home.
 Not Clayton State alumna Matika Holmes ’13.

 Going back to school as a non-traditional student, Lauren Huff ’05 knew she wanted to attend a college that would offer smaller class sizes.

 It doesn’t take much to see how Clayton State alumna Nancy Nguyen ’13 has a passion for helping others become exposed to and understand the Vietnamese culture that has such a large impact on the community surrounding the university.

 Some students enter college knowing exactly what career path they plan to take.
-Others have opportunities and events placed before them that cause those plans to change.

-When I attended Clayton State, I was a Communications & Media Studies major, worked a full-time job at SunTrust bank, and completed two internships
+When I attended Clayton State, I was a Communications & Media Studies major, worked a full-time job at SunTrust bank, and completed two internships.

 When your manager calls a team meeting to tell all employees their jobs are in jeopardy, many individuals would be scared or simply wait it out and hope for the best.